Dainichi Hall Bugaku | Two Dainichi Buddhas

 A dance by artisans depicting the carving of the sacred object of Dainichiryoukishin

-is said to be a dance of artisans who are carving the sacred object of Dainichirōki -no-kami .
-Of all the dances, this is the only one that seems to depict events that occurred after the legend of Danburi Choja.
+is said to be a dance of a craftsman that depicts the carving of the sacred body of Ōhirume-no-MikotoThe Kōshōmai (craftsman's dance).
+Of all the dances in the series, this is the only one that seems to depict events that took place after the legend of Danburi Chōja.

 Dainichido Bugaku (Dengaku Dance)